sharmap1/Giphy-React/README.md

 ## Overview

-A simple react based giphy app for fun lovers to search for giphy images.All the giphy are generated from Giphy Api.
+A simple react based giphy app for fun lovers to search for giphy images.
+All the giphy are generated from Giphy Api.

 Giphy App is hosted on Heroku.
-Check it out live:
+Check it out live: https://morning-hollows-09146.herokuapp.com/

 ## Installation